William P. Sprague

 William Peter Sprague (May 21, 1827 – March 3, 1899) was a businessman, banker, politician, and a two-term U.S. Representative from Ohio, serving from 1871 to 1875.

 Biography

-Sprague was born near Malta in Morgan County, Ohio, and attended the country schools.
+Sprague was born in Malta in Morgan County, Ohio, and attended the country schools.
+His childhood home is located at 191 South Main Street in Malta.
 He engaged in mercantile pursuits when quite young and continued in active business until 1864.

 He was a member of the Ohio Senate from 1860 to 1863 during the American Civil War.
 He moved to McConnelsville, Ohio, in 1866 and engaged in banking.
 He was elected as a Republican to the Forty-second and Forty-third Congresses (March 4, 1871 – March 3, 1875).
 Sprague was not a candidate for renomination in 1874 and subsequently resumed the banking business in Malta.

 He died in McConnelsville and was buried in Riverview Cemetery.